chililisoup/BigSignWriter/README.md

 ### `config/bigsignwriter/fonts/`
 Three fonts are bundled in by default: `default.json`, `retro.json` and `sharp.json`.
 These contain a `"name":""` field, an optional `"characterSeparator":""` field which determines which character(s) to use in between letters, and a `"characters":{}` field containing every large character and the normal character they represent.
-You may add additional entries, as long as what you want replaced is a single, typeable character.
+You may add additional characters, as long as what you want replaced is a single, typeable character.
 You may also add new fonts as jsons inside `config/bigsignwriter/fonts/`.

 When editing/creating large characters, it is important that each line is the exact same width to maintain alignment.
 Different fonts will have different widths for different characters, so it is a good idea to make these directly inside Minecraft, and then copy each line into the config file.